-The uptime user account on the up.time Monitoring Station must be able to execute the script or program that you use.
+The uptime user account on the Uptime Infrastructure Monitor Monitoring Station must be able to execute the script or program that you use.
 Ensure that the permissions for the uptime user account are set correctly.

-• Arguments (Optional)
+- Arguments (Optional)

-Specify any arguments that are required by the script or program.
+- Specify any arguments that are required by the script or program.

-Output (Optional)
+- Output (Optional)